 For a step by step guide to starting a Farm to School program at your school, please refer to the BC Farm to School Guide: A Fresh Crunch in School Lunch.

-As a general over-view, here’s what’s you’ll need to do:
+As a general over-view, here is what you will need to do:

-- Form your Farm to School Team: Use the Farm to School guide to get a sense of all of the important stakeholders that you will want to make sure compile your Farm to School team – these will include school administrators, teachers, staff, parents, students, farmers, local community organizations with capacity to support your program, Public Health staff like Dietitians, Nurses and Environmental Health Officers, local Elders, funders and community volunteers.
-Refer to the Regional Non-profits page in the Network section of the website to find potential community partners in your region.
+- Form your Farm to School Team: Use the Farm to School guide to get a sense of all of the important stakeholders you will want to make sure join your Farm to School team – these will include school administrators, teachers, staff, parents, students, farmers, local community organizations with capacity to support your program, Public Health staff like Dietitians, Nurses and Environmental Health Officers, local Elders, funders and community volunteers.
+Refer to the Regional Non-Profits page to find potential community partners in your region.

-- Identify Assets & Needs: This is the opportunity for your team to take stock of your existing school food environment, infrastructure and resources available as you embark on the journey to building a Farm to School program.
-You might be surprised at what a you find!
+- Identify Assets & Needs: This is the opportunity for your team to assess your existing school food environment, infrastructure and resources available as you embark on the journey to building a Farm to School program.
+You might be surprised at what you find!
+You can check out the Tools from the Shed page for resources, or the Program Models pdf on the Home page.

 - Increasing access to healthy, local food for students